-Westchester Relocation Lawyer
+Westchester County Relocation

 You should be aware that if you are a divorced parent, and are considering relocating, the Divorce Court or the Family Court may need to determine how this will impact your current Visitation (including grandparents visitation) & Child Custody agreements.
 Whether you are the party planning the move, or the non-custodial parent opposing the relocation, the court is going to be primarily concerned with protecting the rights and well-being of your child.
 A Westchester County Relocation Lawyer should be consulted to make sure that your rights are protected, and that your case is handled appropriately.
 Regardless of where you live in New York, whether you are in Manhattan or Long Island, we have an office nearby that can provide you with guidance and free advice.